openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 The GNU tool chain project within OpenHW Group mirrors this project in its suport for CORE-V archhitecture.

-An OpenHW Group architecture project devoted to the CVA6 (Ariane) family of cores has passed the project concept gate.
+An OpenHW Group architecture project devoted to the CVA6 (Ariane) family of cores has passed the plan approved gate.
 There is a clear synergy between this project and the CVA6 project:

 - CVA6 hardware design and verification will directly benefit from the LLVM work;
 - in return, the CVA6 project will directly provide inputs (specifications, documentation) for the compiler- and simulator-related activities in the present project.